PyTables/PyTables/doc/source/usersguide/libref.rst

     This class provides methods to write or read data to or from array objects in the file.
-This class does not allow you neither to enlarge nor compress the datasets on disk; use the EArray class (see :ref:`EArrayClassDescr`) if you want enlargeable dataset support or compression features, or CArray (see :ref:`CArrayClassDescr`) if you just want compression.
+This class does not allow you neither to enlarge nor compress the datasets on disk; use the EArray class (see :class:`EArray`) if you want enlargeable dataset support or compression features, or CArray (see :class:`CArray`) if you just want compression.

     An interesting property of the Array class is